 OSUPD partners with Department of Sociology for 2021 class

-The Oklahoma State University Police Department is offering “Bridging Partnerships through Policing” (SOC 4950) for the spring and fall semesters 2021, introducing students to the realities faced by modern law enforcement.
-The three-credit hour course explores the fundamentals of policing in a college setting, applying both theoretical knowledge and practical experience.
+Enrollment is open for the three-credit hour course “Bridging Partnerships through Policing” (SOC 4950) for the spring 2021 semester.
+The Oklahoma State University Police Department first joined with the Department of Sociology to offer the course in the fall, introducing students to the realities faced by modern law enforcement.
+The course explores the fundamentals of policing in a college setting, applying both theoretical knowledge and practical experience.

-The class will cover the organizational structure, function and goals of the OSUPD, a sociological perspective based on case law and modern policing principles and topics, and issues and terminology used in law enforcement.
-A portion of the class will include hands-on learning including crime-scene preservation, traffic stops and time on a training simulator that provides real-life scenarios in a safely controlled environment.
+The class covers the organizational structure, function and goals of the OSUPD, a sociological perspective based on case law and modern policing principles and topics, and issues and terminology used in law enforcement.
+A portion of the class includes hands-on learning including crime-scene preservation, traffic stops and time on a training simulator that provides real-life scenarios in a safely controlled environment.